skip to main content

 Passwords must not contain parts of your first, last, or logon name.

-Passwords require a minimum of three of the following categories:
+Passwords require 1 character from three of the following categories:

 • 1 upper case character (A-Z)